eliasalbisser/exportypst/README.md

 ```bash
 ./export_all.sh
 ```

+## Upload exported files

+To make your life easier.
+A helper script named `upload.sh` is included.

+To use it take the following steps:
+- `cp .env.examples .env`
+- edit your `.env` to your liking
+- edit your `upload.sh` to your liking
+    (you may need to establish a connection and close it)
+- `./upload.sh` to upload your files to your remote server

 You can even exclude folders you do not need by appending them to the array in the `export_all.sh` script